rfhb/emamds/en/documents/product-information/aybintio-epar-product-information_en.md

 - CP arm: Carboplatin (AUC 6) and paclitaxel (175 mg/m 2 ) for 6 cycles of 3 weeks duration
 - CPB7.5+ arm: Carboplatin (AUC 6) and paclitaxel (175 mg/m 2 ) for 6 cycles of 3 weeks plus bevacizumab (7.5 mg/kg q3w) for up to 12 months (Bevacizumab was started at cycle 2 of chemotherapy if treatment was initiated within 4 weeks of surgery or at cycle 1 if treatment was initiated more than 4 weeks after surgery).

 The majority of patients included in the study were White (96%), the median age was 57 years in both treatment arms, 25% of patients in each treatment arm were 65 years of age or over, and approximately 50% of patients had an ECOG PS of 1; 7% of patients in each treatment arm had an ECOG PS of 2.
 The majority of patients had EOC (87.7%) followed by PPC (6.9%) and FTC (3.7%) or a mixture of the three origins (1.7%).
-Most patients were FIGO stage III (both 68%) followed by FIGO stage IV (13% and 14%), FIGO stage II (10% and 11%) and FIGO stage I (9% and 7%).
+Most patients were FIGO Stage III (both 68%) followed by FIGO Stage IV (13% and 14%), FIGO Stage II (10% and 11%) and FIGO Stage I (9% and 7%).
 The majority of the patients in each treatment arm (74% and 71%) had poorly differentiated (Grade 3) primary tumours at baseline.
 The incidence of each histologic sub-type of EOC was similar between the treatment arms; 69% of patients in each treatment arm had serous adenocarcinoma histologic type.

 The primary endpoint was PFS as assessed by the investigator using RECIST.